pysat/pysat/docs/tutorial.rst

    vefi['new_data'] = new_data

 The same activities may be performed for other instruments in the same manner.
 In particular, for measurements from the Ion Velocity Meter and profiles of electron density from COSMIC, use

 .. code:: python

    # assignment with metadata
    ivm = pysat.Instrument(platform='cnofs', name='ivm', tag='')
-   ivm.load(date=date)
+   ivm.load(date=start)
    ivm['double_mlt'] = {'data': 2.*inst['mlt'], 'long_name': 'Double MLT',
                         'units': 'hours'}

 .. code:: python

    cosmic = pysat.Instrument('cosmic', 'gps', tag='ionprf', clean_level='clean')
    start = dt.datetime(2009, 1, 2)
    stop = dt.datetime(2009, 1, 3)